Tok-ra/dvz_wmac/readme.md

 Because the horizontal resolution doesn't change, so only change z-index to the top cell below tanks

 ### 4. output
-revise the aquifer surface flux coords to keep consistant with the finer grid
+Revise the aquifer surface flux coords to keep consistant with the finer grid
 **Need double check the screen interval of 299-E27-14, 299-E17-15**

 ### 5. Other changes
 ### Tanks
-The final tank shapes were taken from intera
+The final tank shapes were taken from Intera's zonation file.

 > Initial thoughts is
 > 1) Change tank regions to curved domes (done by Mark)